-This park is a national treasure hidden in the southwest corner of Texas which offers visitors such beautiful scenic vistas, lots of hiking trail options, and the Rio Grande River for all sort of water activities like float trips, kayaking, canoeing, etc.
+This park is a national treasure hidden in the southwest corner of Texas which offers nature lovers, and visitors beautiful scenic vistas, lots of hiking trail options, and the Rio Grande River for all sorts of water activities like float trips, kayaking, canoeing, etc.

-Although this park is tucked in the far most southwest corner of Texas and quite challenging to get to but it is going to be worth your travel time.
+Although this park is tucked in the far most southwest corner of Texas and quite challenging to get to it is going to be worth your travel time.

 “Palo Duro Canyon has been described as a 100-mile smile across the Texas Panhandle”.
 It is the 2nd largest canyon in America and one of America’s most magnificent scenic attractions, located just 30 minutes from downtown Amarillo.

 Start planning a family weekend of hiking, horseback riding, biking, camping or some relaxing.

-There is something magical about being by the beach, walking onto the soft white sand, smell the gentle ocean breeze, hear the sound of waves and watching a beautiful sunset.
+There is something magical about being by the beach, walking onto the soft white sand, smelling the gentle ocean breeze, hearing the sound of waves, and watching a beautiful sunset.
 It is pure bliss!

 If you head to Port Aransas and a little further east, you’ll find the Mustang Island State Park.